Flexible Differentiable Optimization via Model Transformations

 \subsubsection{Numerical results}

 The mean squared error of the regression on the training and test sets is displayed in \cref{fig:msetraintest}, normalized for display.
-For values of $\alpha$ below $\approx 0.23$, the model is under-regularized i.e.~overfitted to the training data, increasing $\alpha$ improves the test error.
+As no DiffOpt model is specified, the QP differentiation rules described in \cref{sec:qp} are used.
+For values of $\alpha$ below $\approx 0.23$, the model is under-regularized, i.e., overfitted to the training data.
+Increasing $\alpha$ improves the test error.
 After that point, increasing $\alpha$ excessively shrinks the regression coefficients, increasing the error.

 \cref{fig:gradientdescent} displays the trajectory of the gradient descent procedure described in \cref{sec:gdhyper}, starting from $\alpha_0 = 0.1$ and performing about 120 iterations.

 Cross-validation is the typical procedure applied to tune the hyperparameters of learning models.
 Leveraging $\partial \mathcal{O}$ lets us replace black-box optimization procedures that are typical for hyperparameters with any first-order method that leverages the gradient obtained from DiffOpt.